Trust Improvement Model

-This assessment will be made considering information from notes of visit undertaken during the year by the Chief Executive Officer, Director of Education and Academy Improvement Team, as well as OFSTED and SIAMS SEFs, reports from SDBE officers and other relevant data, including any external monitoring and moderation.
+Assessments of academies will be made considering information from notes of visit undertaken during the year by the Chief Executive Officer, Director of Education and Academy Improvement Team, as well as OFSTED and SIAMS SEFs, reports from SDBE officers and other relevant data, including any external monitoring and moderation.
 Success will be celebrated and key actions for improvement will be determined.
-Assessment ratings will not be published widely although academies will work together with schools in similar circumstances, so may be known by others in this context.
-If the academy Headteacher and Trust Officers disagree on the overall rating, the rating given by the Trust Officers will apply.
+Assessment categories will not be published widely although academies will work in collaboration with other schools, including in their Hubs, so may be known by others in this context.
+If the academy Headteacher and Trust Officers disagree on the overall categorisation, the category given by the Trust Officers will apply.

 If capacity to improve rapidly is not demonstrated, the CEO and Trust Board will need to intervene directly.

-If the CEO and Trust Board considers that sufficient progress has been made during an agreed review period, the academy can be re-classified with continuing support and monitoring as appropriate.
-Equally, should a circumstance arise during a school year that means a school becomes vulnerable (e.g. OfSTED inspection outcome, loss of leadership), an academy can be re-classified accordingly at that point.
+If the CEO and Trust Board considers that sufficient progress has been made during an agreed review period, the academy can be re-categorised with continuing support and monitoring as appropriate.
+Equally, should a circumstance arise during a school year that means a school becomes vulnerable (e.g., OfSTED inspection outcome, loss of leadership), an academy can be re-categorised accordingly at that point.